coderefinery/hpc-containers/content/sharing.rst

        pip install numpy

-Here we saw that we use the python base image (for instance from `<https://hub.docker.com/_/python>`_ and in addition we install some more
+Here we use the python base image (for instance from `<https://hub.docker.com/_/python>`_) and in addition we install some more
 software: numpy (and we bind mount a custom file into the image).

-Building upon base-images is used extensively: The python image is not just python, it is again based on an another image (``FROM buildpack-deps:bookworm``) , which itself is based on another image and so on.
+Building upon base-images is used extensively: The python image is not just python, it is again based on an another image (``FROM buildpack-deps:bookworm``) , which itself is based on another image, and so on ...

 .. figure:: img/dockerfile_python_image.png